SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-8-2-exam-preparation-part-2/christmas-hat/christmas-hat.md

 ### Problem Analysis

-In tasks requiring **drawing** in the console, most often the user inputs **an integer** that is related to the **total size of the figure** that we need to draw.
+In tasks requiring **drawing** on the console, most often the user inputs **an integer** that is related to the **total size of the figure** that we need to draw.
 As the task requirements mention how the total length and width of the figure are calculated, we can use them as **starting points**.
 In the examples it is clear that regardless of the input data, we always have **first two rows** that are almost identical.

 <code>......./\|\\.......</code><br><code>.......\\\|/.......</code>